aMoniker/frontend-takehome/readme.md

 * Demonstrated concern for the user experience.
 * Ability to communicate the results, what was built, and what could be better if given more time.

 This isn't a test of ability to work in isolation.
 Ask questions when the spec is unclear by contacting Henry at henry@live.xyz.
+Or reach out to us on Slack.